 When choosing a new front door don’t always go for the budget option.
 Not only do you need to consider the style, you need to think about safety, so going for a solid and secure door is important.

 Changing the shape (and function) of your home by adding an extension can have a huge impact on its appearance.
-Smaller alterations, such as adding a porch or a bay window needn’t be expensive but can add a lot of interest and character to the exterior.
+Smaller alterations, such as adding a porch or a bay window needn’t be expensive, but can add a lot of interest and character to the house exterior design.

 A larger single storey extension or two storey extension to the side or front can help balance the shape and proportions of your property to create a particular architectural style, as could the addition of a large feature chimney.

-An extension will cost from £950-£1,350 per m² including VAT.
-Many smaller extensions, including a porch, single-storey side and rear extensions, side and rear loft extensions and some two-storey rear extensions are considered permitted development in England and Wales, so they may not require planning permission subject to certain design constraints.
+Many smaller extensions, including a porch, single-storey side and rear extensions, side and rear loft extensions, and some two-storey rear extensions are considered permitted development in England and Wales, so they may not require planning permission, subject to certain design constraints.

-- Find out how much your addition could cost with our free build cost calculator
+- Find out how much your addition could cost with our free extension cost calculator

-Think carefully about design; the porch should be constructed in a style that suits the original architecture and in proportion with the size of the house.
+Think carefully about design; the porch should be constructed in a style that suits the original architecture and is in proportion with the size of the house.
 Don't forget to take a cue from the existing roof pitch and angles – the house exterior design should all be in keeping with one another.

 When designing an enclosed porch, consider the impact it might have on the natural light that flows through your existing front door – you may be able to improve the amount of daylight with a well-considered design.

-The appearance of a house will be dramatically altered, and you will gain a whole new living space by converting an integral garage.
+The appearance of a house will be dramatically altered, and you will gain a whole new living space by a garage conversion.
 The join between old and new should be seamless – this may mean hiring an architect to ensure the details and proportions of features, such as windows, are right.
 Keep the palette of materials used outside to a minimum, and ask your builder to tooth and bond the new work into the old to avoid a bolted-on look.